 Fabrice Tardieu is near Miami’s Little Haiti | Courtesy of Fabrice Tardieu

 Haitian-born designer Fabrice Tardieu learned his trade at a young age; his parents owned a small shoe factory in Port-au-Prince, and Tardieu would dabble in custom creations as a child.
 After cutting his teeth at Giorgio Armani in Paris, he launched his own footwear label with designs handmade in an Italian factory.
 At the Little River store, which borders Little Haiti, you’ll find distinctive patterned leather sneakers inspired by street culture in Miami, London, Paris and New York.
 Look out for Tardieu’s signature Graffiti collection emblazoned with his life motto: “One Battle at a Time, One Day at a Time.”

-Dallas native Bill Brady studied at New York’s School of Visual Arts before moving to Miami and opening his own gallery in Little River.
-Brady focuses on showcasing the work of local artists like Austyn Weiner, whose photography-inspired works explore the concept of the self, as well as emerging artists from elsewhere, including Brooklyn-based Michael Kagan, whose series ‘We Have Felt The Ground Shake’ contains abstract depictions of astronauts from the moon expeditions.
+Kansas City native Bill Brady studied at New York’s School of Visual Arts before moving to Miami and opening his own gallery in Little River.
+Brady focuses on showcasing the work of local artists like painter Austyn Weiner, as well as emerging artists from elsewhere, including Brooklyn-based Michael Kagan, whose series ‘We Have Felt The Ground Shake’ contains abstract depictions of astronauts from the moon expeditions.

 Simply Good offers plant-based fare | Courtesy of Simply Good Miami